RBC Bearings Incorporated research snapshot

 DimensionConclusionConfidence

-Business qualityRBC Bearings sells engineered bearings, components, and systems that reduce friction, control motion, pressure, and flow in aerospace, defense, and industrial equipment.
-Fiscal 2026 sales reached $1.87 billion.High
+Business qualityRBC Bearings sells engineered bearings, components, and essential systems that reduce friction, control motion, pressure, and flow in aerospace, defense, industrial, marine, and space applications.
+TTM revenue reached $1.95 billion, up 17.3%.High

-MoatMoat comes from qualification-heavy products, engineering know-how, certifications, reliability requirements, long customer design cycles, aftermarket demand, and manufacturing scale in specialized niches.Medium-high
+MoatThe moat comes from qualification-heavy, mission-critical products, engineering know-how, certifications, reliability requirements, long customer design cycles, sole-source positions on large programs, aftermarket demand, and manufacturing scale in specialized niches.Medium-high

-Risk levelKey risks are aerospace or industrial demand reversals, defense-budget timing, customer concentration, VACCO integration, acquisition discipline, refinancing, interest expense, supply-chain disruption, and multiple compression.Medium-high
+Risk levelKey risks are a premium multiple, Q2 2027 gross margin guidance stepping down from the Q1 print, one-time tariff refund and contract-resolution benefits, aerospace or industrial demand reversals, defense-budget timing, customer concentration, VACCO integration, supply-chain fragility, and multiple compression.Medium-high

-AI confidenceHistorical facts and valuation arithmetic have high confidence.
-Forward-price confidence is medium because AI cannot know production-rate changes, defense orders, acquisition synergies, or future market multiples.High data confidence
+AI confidenceHistorical facts and valuation arithmetic have high confidence and cross-validated across StockAnalysis.com, SEC EDGAR XBRL, the Q1 2027 earnings release, and the earnings call transcript.
+Forward-price confidence is medium because AI cannot know production-rate changes, defense orders, tariff policy, acquisition synergies, or future market multiples.High data confidence

 RBC AI stock forecast